Wendy Sadler: Public engagement

-Sadler is a physics communicator who has published 19 books for children.
-She has contributed to ITV Wales, BBC Radio and the Edinburgh Fringe Festival.
+Sadler has published 19 books for children.

 In 2010 Sadler gave a TEDxCardiff talk titled, "Music and the Machine".

 Science Made Simple

 Sadler set up Science Made Simple (SMS) in 2002 with the mission to inspire the next generation of scientists and engineers.
-At the time, Sadler was the IOP Schools Lecturer.
-SMS develops and presents interactive performances that travel to schools and festivals across the world, reaching 28 countries to date.
+At the time, Sadler was an IOP Schools Lecturer.
+SMS develops and presents interactive performances that travel to schools and festivals across the world.
 They have produced shows, contributed to science television, radio programmes, and children's books, trained scientists and acted as consultants on UK research councils.
 In 2013, she received national media coverage for their tour of UK primary schools following a sell-out run at the Edinburgh Fringe Festival.
-SMS has reached more than 750,000 people.
-SMS is part of a multimillion-pound EU project investigating the use of performance as a tool to engage young people with science and society issues.
+SMS is also part of a multimillion-pound EU project investigating the use of performance as a tool to engage young people with science and society issues.

 Work with the Welsh Government

+Sadler is a Lecturer and Schools' Liaison Officer at Cardiff University.
+She is concerned about the state of science education in Wales.

-Sadler Chaired and co-authored the Task and Finish report on STEM engagement in Wales for the National Science Academy and was involved in the writing of the Talented Women for a Successful Wales report.
+She is a former member of the Science Advisory Council for Wales.
+She Chaired and co-authored the Task and Finish report on STEM engagement in Wales for the National Science Academy and was involved in the writing of the Talented Women for a Successful Wales report.